travetto/travetto/docs/MILESTONES.md

 ------------------------------------------------------

 ## Major/Breaking Changes

 ### The /extension/ pattern is removed
 All "extension" points have been moved to their own modules, removing support for @file-if and @line-if directives.
 These patterns were convenient, but led to more complexity around determining what was in use and what wasn't.
 Now package.json is definitive, and it is clear what files/dependencies are needed or not.

+### Transpilation/Loading Overhaul
+One of the primary goals here is to end up with a `.trv_cache` folder that is directly invokable without the framework.
+The ideal here is the previous work around a "readonly" mode is replaced in a world where there is only javascript files.
+This provides an increased level of security while setting the stage for integrating with existing js bundlers.
+This will have ramifications in the pack extension.

 ### New Modules (or old but new)
 * Auth-model - Holds model for auth persistence with the model framework
 * Auth-rest-jwt - Support for auth-rest and jwt tokens